sstelfox/stelfox.net/content/notes/linux/auditd/_index.md

 For reliable operation the rules should be carefully tuned to your system.
 Tracking every write to disk will generate an unreasonable amount of events and depending on the configuration of the kernel's audit subsystem, may trigger a kernel panic.

-Auditd will also identify the IP address a remote user is connecting in allow cross system tracing of events.
+Auditd will also identify the IP address a remote user is connecting from, allowing cross-system tracing of events.

 ## Recommended Events to Audit